PowerShell/Community-Blog/Posts/2023/05/Porting-GeneratePassword-From-C#.md

 [void][System.Reflection.Assembly]::LoadWithPartialName('System.Security.Cryptography')
 ```

-First let's declare the variables used in the main function body, and inside the main loop.
+First let's declare the variables used in the main function body, and inside the main loop.<br>
-This gives us the opportunity to analyze our choices.
+This gives us the opportunity to analyze our choices.<br>

 ```powershell
 # Explicitly declaring the output 'text' to match the method.
 We can skip this delaration.